 2. In case of a terminal illness, the policyholder receives the entire life cover amount immediately.
 With this lump sum amount, existing debts can be paid off, and medical care can be financed without being a burden to the family3.

 3. The plan offers additional benefits over and above the life cover of the term plan through its riders with a nominal increase in the premium:

 - One such rider is the critical illness rider.
 With this rider, upfront money on the detection of any of the 34 critical illnesses covered by the plan can be availed without any medical bills.
 Such critical diseases require long-term treatments.
 The payouts can cover the price of medicines, medical tests, doctor appointments, and more.
 The savings remain secure.
 Even if the illness affects the earning capacity of the chief wage earner, the family does not have to face a shortage of funds4.

 - Another one is the accidental death benefit rider.
 It offers to pay an additional amount over and above the life cover of the term plan in case the policyholder meets with an unfortunate event of an accident5.

 4. Tax benefits under Sections 80C, 80D, and 10(10D) help to save a considerable amount of tax annually6.

 Therefore, the benefits of term insurance are manifold.
 As your family's principal breadwinner, you can safeguard their financial future against the inevitable by taking a term insurance plan.

 People like you also read...

-3 Death Benefit is payable on diagnosis of Terminal Illness.
-To know more about definitions, terms & conditions applicable for terminal illness, kindly refer to the sales brochure of ICICI Pru iProtect Smart.
+3 Death Benefit is payable on the diagnosis of Terminal Illness.
+To know more about the definitions and terms & conditions applicable for terminal illness, kindly refer to the sales brochure of ICICI Pru iProtect Smart.